-- The agreed marking code is to be used consistently across the school - Incorrections in maths are marked with a blue dot. - Teachers and support staff to provide immediate feedback to the children during lesson time. - This may be verbal and evidenced by a VF in the child's book. - Staff must initial at the bottom at a piece of work to indicate that it has been looked at. - Children self-correct in purple polishing pen. - Staff to discuss the success of the lesson and next steps with year group partner at the end of the day.
+- All marking to be done in a clear, legible cursive handwriting style - The agreed marking code is to be used consistently across the school - Errors in maths are marked with a blue dot. - Teachers and support staff to provide immediate feedback to the children during lesson time. - This may be verbal and evidenced by a VF in the child's book. - Staff must initial at the bottom at a piece of work to indicate that it has been looked

+The content of the cont - Children self-correct in purple polishing pen. - Staff to discuss the success of the lesson and next steps with year group partner at the end of the day.